Middle of Nowhere (2008 film)

 Middle of Nowhere is a 2008 coming-of-age comedy-drama film directed by John Stockwell, written by Michelle Morgan, and starring Susan Sarandon and her real-life daughter, Eva Amurri.
 It premiered at the 2008 Toronto International Film Festival.
-The film received a Golden Trailer Awards nomination in the category of Best Music.

 Plot

 The film follows Grace (Eva Amurri), a young woman whose irresponsible mother, Rhonda (Susan Sarandon), ruins her daughter's credit rating.
 Rhonda uses the money to finance Grace's younger sister, Taylor's (Willa Holland), modeling campaign.
 While working a summer job, Grace meets the lonely Dorian Spitz (Anton Yelchin) and they start selling drugs together for extra cash.
 A love triangle forms when Dorian is attracted to Grace, who is interested in Ben Pretzler (Justin Chatwin).